 This creates the percentage you can see in your broadcast and sequence reports.

-An average of this can be seen on your subscribers page:
+An average of this can be seen on your subscribers page, which you can find by clicking on the Grow tab in your account's top navigation bar.

 What is considered a good open rate?